RadekBucki/WhatTheyMeanBackend/README.md

-# What They Mean BAckend
+# What They Mean Backend

 ## This repository is part of the What They Mean application
 | Responsibility                      | Link                                               |